-The results of a comprehensive reading test revealed intact reading aloud of words with regular and irregular spelling, of high or low frequencies (zs > 0).
-VP could read inflected and derived words (59/60; z = -.06), and nonwords (9/10 correct).
-However, she had problems in a matching task in which she was to indicate which of four written words had been spoken by the experimenter-the alternatives were the target (bottle), a semantically related foil (jug), an orthographically/phonologically related foil (battle), and an unrelated foil (plan).
-VP scored 8/10 (controls' mean = 10)-in both errors she chose the semantically related foil.
+The results of a comprehensive reading test (Caccappolo-van Vliet et al., in prep.) revealed intact reading aloud of words with regular and irregular spelling, of high or low frequencies ( $\underline{z}s > 0$ ).
+VP could read inflected and derived words (59/60; $\underline{z} = -.06$ ), and nonwords (9/10 correct).
+However, she had problems in a matching task in which she was to indicate which of four written words had been spoken by the experimenter - the alternatives were the target (bottle), a semantically related foil (jug), an orthographically/phonologically related foil (battle), and an unrelated foil (plan).
+VP scored 8/10 (controls' mean = 10) - in both errors she chose the semantically related foil.
 The latter finding fits with the hypothesis that VP's semantic processing is impaired.

 VP's written spelling was mildly impaired.
-She correctly wrote the names of 6/10 pictures that she had successfully identified (z = -4.1).
-In writing to dictation, VP scored similarly with words with regular versus irregular spelling (93% vs. 89%; $\chi^2 < 1$) and with words with high versus low frequencies (94% vs. 82%; $\chi^2 = 2.5$, p > .10; materials were from the Johns Hopkins Dysgraphia Battery; Goodman & Caramazza, 1985).
-Substitutions (e.g., dog \rightarrow dug) and perseverations (e.g., true \rightarrow truee) of single letters accounted for the majority of VP's errors in the written spelling tasks (13/15, 87%).
+She correctly wrote the names of 6/10 pictures that she had successfully identified ( $\underline{z} = -4.1$ ; material from Caccappolo-van Vliet et al., in prep.).
+In writing to dictation, VP scored similarly with words with regular vs. irregular spelling (93% vs. 89%; $\chi^2 < 1$ ) and with words with high vs. low frequencies (94% vs. 82%; $\chi^2 = 2.5$ , $\underline{p} > .10$ ; materials were from the Johns Hopkins Dysgraphia Battery; Goodman & Caramazza, 1985).
+Substitutions (e.g., dog $\rightarrow$ dug) and perseverations (e.g., true $\rightarrow$ truee) of single letters accounted for the majority of VP's errors in the written spelling tasks (13/15, 87%).
 The absence of frequency or regularity effects seems to rule out problems in accessing word orthography.
 VP's errors probably originated from a more peripheral deficit, at the level of the fine-grain movements implicated in writing.
-Such a deficit could also have affected VP's copying of drawings, which was severely impaired-she failed to copy even simple geometric figures.
+Such a deficit could also have affected VP's copying of drawings, which was severely impaired - she failed to copy even simple geometric figures.